vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 ## Add a Table of Contents

 Now you have a basic document that you can edit to your liking.
-Typically the table of contents contained in the `restdoc/source/index.rst` file looks like the following:
+The RST for the table of contents is contained in the *source/index.rst*:

 {% highlight markdown linenos %}
 ..
 Rest API documentation master file, created by